 Morning Lilac peony is perhaps the most popular purple peony variety.
 Morning Lilac is an Itoh peony, meaning it is an intersectional hybrid cross between a lactiflora species herbaceous plant and a tree peony.

 These flowers have fuchsia petals that transform to true dark purple close to the center of the flower.
 The flowers are single to semi-double, with slightly crinkled soft petals.
-These fragrant flowers measures about 6″ across.
-The stems are strong, and the leaves are deep green and make lovely foliage after the bloom has finished.
+These fragrant flowers measure about 6โณ across.
+The stems grow strong, and the leaves are deep green, making lovely foliage after the bloom.

 2. Nightlife peony